Kyrake/3D-Human-Pose-Estimation/README.md

 # HAR_Framework

-This human action recognition framework is an implementation for the purpose of classifying actions carried out by a human during assembly tasks, in order to assist human-robot interactions.
+This human action recognition framework is an implementation for the purpose of classifying actions carried out by a human during industrial assembly tasks, in order to assist human-robot interactions.
 ## Table of Contents

 - [Introduction](#introduction)